 Add table lamps for texture and depth

-Textural table lamps are an effective way to provide soft pools of light while also adding depth and a layer of warmth to your living space.
-In larger spaces, a pair of identical table lamps on either side of the room creates balance, while a statement table lamp on a side table is a great choice for smaller spaces.
+Textural table lamps are an effective way to provide soft pools of light while also adding depth and a layer of warmth to your living room.
+In larger spaces, a pair of identical decorative table lamps on either side of the room creates balance, while a statement table lamp on a side table is a great choice for smaller spaces.
 Don’t be afraid to also mix pieces from different eras to create a transitional design.
 A contemporary table lamp on top of an antique cabinet for example layers materials to create a timeless and inviting feel.

 Create a reading nook with a floor lamp